Dick Teague: Historian and collector

-Teague was a noted automobile historian and collected classic and rare vehicles, as well as other auto memorabilia.
-He restored old cars as a hobby, including a 1904 Packard, one of the first produced, and had already owned 285 cars by 1970.
-Teague was a 4-wheel drive enthusiast before AMC bought Jeep, he owned several World War II models.
+Teague was a noted automobile historian who collected classic and rare vehicles, as well as other automotive memorabilia.
+He restored old cars as a hobby, including a 1904 Packard, one of the first produced, and had already owned 285 vehicles by 1970.
+Teague was a four-wheel-drive enthusiast even before AMC bought Jeep.
+He owned several World War II models.
 At retirement, he mentioned that he had owned "400 or 500" cars.
 Teague's collection included a rare AMX/3.
 It was donated to the San Diego Automotive Museum along with most of his papers.